mvysny/playwright-perftest-vaadin/README.md

 of your server app but rather the inability of your OS to run too many browsers concurrently.

 A good rule of thumb to run the test on 100 browsers is to have a machine with 16 cores and 32 GB of RAM.
-Also prefer Linux or MacOS over Windows since Windows threading is known to suck.
-You can try running the tests, but your OS UI will become unresponsive.
+Also prefer Linux or MacOS over Windows since Windows threading is known to suck: you can try running the tests, but your OS UI will become unresponsive.

 ## Reading the stats